-The present document is a first update of the previous DE4.8.1 on content distribution via satellite data broadcast.
-It includes report on the activities related to the research on technologies that enable the application models based on a content
+The present document is an update of the previous DE4.8.1/DE4.8.1.2 on content distribution via satellite data broadcast.
+It includes report on the activities related to the research on technologies that enable the application model of content distribution via satellite to both PC and STB, and streaming to STB.
 Keyword List:

-Content Distribution, Satellite, Broadcast, Content Composition, Cache Strategies
+Content Distribution, Satellite, Broadcast, PC, STB